-James Hicks begins his sixth season as head coach at Cumberland in 2019-20 after serving three years in the same capacity at Darton State College in Albany, Ga.
+James Hicks begins his seventh season as head coach at Cumberland in 2020-21 after serving three years in the same capacity at Darton State College in Albany, Ga.

 Hicks led the Phoenix to the Mid-South Conference Tournament championship in his first year at the helm of the program, tying for the team title for the program's first-ever MSC title.
 For his efforts, he was voted Mid-South Conference West Division Coach of the Year.
 Sammy Rosario, Nate Croley, Orlando Nawade, Kyle Delaune and Dustin Harris all earned Second Team All-Mid-South honors and Croley went on to garner All-America accolades at 157.

 In addition eight student-athletes were named Academic All-Mid-South Conference and Peter Donchev and Nick Paden were recognized as NAIA Scholar-Athletes.

 Each of the last two seasons, wrestling has had two athletes receive All-America honors - Anothony Maia and Nathan Walton in 2018-19 and Patrick Depiazza and Nathan Walton in 2019-20.
-Maia reached the national tournament semifianls and Walton reached the seventh place event.
+Maia reached the national tournament semifinals and Walton reached the seventh place event.
 In 2020, Walton finished in third place and Depiazza captured seventh.

 In 2016-17, three student-athletes earned All-America honors for the Phoenix – Rosario, Croley and Delaune – tying for the most All-Americans in a single season in program history.
 Croley was voted Second Team All-Mid-South while nine athletes were named Academic All-Mid-South and Matt Carroll, Evan Cole and Peter Donchev were reconized as NAIA Scholar-Athletes.